 Photos by Renee Clark Quade & review by Rebecca Clark

-The nEverest Duality Tour made a striking stop at the Upstate Medical University Arena at the Oncenter on September 16, 2025, delivering a night that celebrated rock in all its forms.
-From the intense cello-driven riffs of Apocalyptica to Lindsey Stirling’s theatrical, high-energy violin set, and highlighted by Halestorm’s arena-commanding performance, the night was an exhibit of live music energy and spectacle.
+The nEverest Duality Tour made a striking stop at the Upstate Medical University Arena at the Oncenter on September 16, 2025, delivering a night that celebrated rock in three very different but equally compelling forms.
+From the cello-driven intensity of Apocalyptica to Lindsey Stirling’s theatrical violin performance, and highlighted by Halestorm’s arena-commanding set, the evening demonstrated the diversity and vitality of live music today.

-The night opened with Apocalyptica, a band that many in the audience may have seen live for the first time.
-Armed solely with cellos, they immediately demonstrated that heavy music doesn’t require guitars to make an impact.
-Their set began with “Ride the Lightning,” flowing seamlessly into their haunting, electrifying take on “Master of Puppets.”
-A seated performance of “Nothing Else Matters” created a moment that was both intimate and commanding, while “Enter Sandman” had fans on their feet, fully engaged.
-With technical precision and stage presence, Apocalyptica set the foundation for a night of spectacle and high energy, proving that they can hold their own alongside some of the biggest names in rock.
+Apocalyptica opened the night, and for many in the arena, it may have been their first time seeing the Finnish cellists live.
+It did not take long for them to win the crowd over.
+Armed only with cellos, they showed that heavy music does not require guitars to make an impact.
+Their set began with “Ride the Lightning,” they then flowed into their electrifying take on “Master of Puppets,” and featured a seated performance of “Nothing Else Matters” that was both intimate and commanding.
+When they launched into “Enter Sandman,” the crowd rose to their feet in unison.
+With precision and stage presence, Apocalyptica laid the groundwork for the night and proved that they can stand alongside some of the biggest names in rock.

-Next up, Lindsey Stirling embraced her witchy-era persona, stepping onto the stage behind a glowing oversized spellbook.
-Her dancers, acting as a coven, turned illuminated pages that scattered light across the stage, immediately setting a theatrical tone.
-From the opening notes of “The Phoenix,” she combined storytelling, elaborate costumes, and her signature violin playing in a set that was as visually captivating as it was musically impressive.
+Lindsey Stirling followed with a set that embraced her current witchy era.
+She emerged from behind a glowing, oversized spellbook, her dancers acting as a coven as they turned illuminated.
+From the first notes of “The Phoenix,” Stirling fused storytelling, movement, and her signature violin playing into a performance that was as visually captivating as it was musically impressive.

 The band’s personality shone throughout.
-Joe and Lzzy teased the audience with playful call-and-response moments, while Josh made faces and gestures at familiar fans.
+Joe and Lzzy teased the audience with playful exchanges, while Josh found moments to engage fans in his own way.
 During “Watch Out!”
-Joe and Lzzy performed with matching sparkling guitars, Lzzy’s being her signature Kramer Voyager Electric Guitar Diamond Holographic Sparkle, demonstrating both flair and showmanship.
+Joe and Lzzy performed with matching sparkling guitars, with Lzzy’s being her signature Kramer Voyager Electric Guitar, demonstrating both flair and showmanship.

-The encore delivered one of the night’s most unexpected, expected moments: Lindsey Stirling returned to the stage to perform “Shatter Me” alongside Halestorm.
-Their seamless collaboration, paired with Arejay humorously pretending his drumsticks were a violin, became a moment that felt both magical and effortless.
-The night closed with “Here’s to Us” and the band’s traditional toast before a final bow, showering fans with picks, setlists, and drumsticks.
+The encore delivered one of the night’s biggest highlights when Lindsey Stirling returned to the stage to perform “Shatter Me” alongside Halestorm.
+Her sparkly black bodysuit and violin paired seamlessly with Lzzy’s vocals, while Arejay playfully mimed along with his drumsticks as though they were a violin.
+It was an unexpected collaboration that felt natural and thrilling.
+The band closed with “Here’s to Us,” raising their traditional pre-song toast before showering the crowd with picks, setlists, and drumsticks.

 Halestorm photos: